Self-Help Graphics Dia de Los Muretos/Teatro Campsinos. Photo by Guillermo Bejarano

 Born: William Aurelio Bejarano.
 San Diego, CA. Guillermo and wife "Pamala" currently live in Todos Santos, Baja Sur, Mexico and USA of Laguna Hills, CA.

-I had promoted the Mexican US Latino arts and letters via small-press publications and artists projects "Public Arts" of the City of Los Angeles and LA County arts, including grandmenships of the California Council for the Arts and the National Endowment for the Arts.
+In Los Angeles, California I had promoted the Mexican US Latino arts and letters via small-press publications and community arts projects such as "Public Arts Center" with the City of Los Angeles the LA County arts, and the California Council for the Arts and the National Endowment for the Arts.
+1970–80’s.

 Biographical/history: William A. Bejarano AKA "Guillermo" was a founding member of the Chicano Street Art “Mural” Movement.
-He was a former member of the Mechicano Art Center and “El Centro de Arte Publico/Public Art Center”, Los Angeles, CA. part of which Guillermo was the co-founder/publisher of Chismearte, a California State Coalition Community Arts Centers.
+He was a former member of the Mechicano Art Center, Self-Help Graphics and “El Centro de Arte Publico/Public Art Center”, Los Angeles, CA. part of which Guillermo was the co-founder/publisher of Chismearte magazine sponsored by The Conclio de Arte Popular (CAP), a California State Coalition of community arts centers.

 My Bejarano artwork can be found at the Smithsonian American Art Museum, Washington DC.
 “Our America” “The Latino Presence in American Art” see content/section representing the Mechicano (arts collection), His works was also shown at the University of California, Fowler Museum.
 He was a contributor/presenter for a 2012 KCET presentation on the arts history of Highland Park, California, called Departures, which was aired on KCET’s website.
 Guillermo’s art is located at the Latino Arts Museum, Pomona, Ca.